stared/science-based-games-list/README.md

 * (optional) technology or system, e.g. `Android, iOS, web`
 * (optional) link to additional materials (e.g. repo, some interesting blog post about this game)

+A game needs to fit this category and it needs to have science-based mechanics (not only theme!) as its major part as:

+> Any sufficiently advanced game is indistinguishable from a science-based game. - [PM, HN comment](https://news.ycombinator.com/item?id=14662356)

 #### Form

 If you want to change its form, you are invited as well - but then create your fork (and I would be happy to hear about it!).